UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 provided under the form of a boolean expression, referring to the passenger model elements using dot notation (with the `TripOffer` as the root).
-For example, if it is required that name and first name are set to proceed RequestedInformation would be :
+For example, if it is required that name and first name are set to proceed `RequestedInformation` would be :

-`passengerDetails.firstName AND passengerDetails.firstName`
+`passengerDetails.firstName AND passengerDetails.name`

 Another example, if on top of first and last names, at least one email or one phone number is needed:

-`(passenger[0], "passengerDetails.firstName AND passengerDetails.firstName" AND
+`(passenger[0], "passengerDetails.firstName AND passengerDetails.name" AND
 (passengerDetails.eMails[0] OR passengerDetails.phones[0])`

-By parsing this structure, the API consumer is able to identify the elements that need to be filled-in to proceed
+By parsing this structure, the API consumer is able to identify the elements that need to be filled-in to proceed.

 The two types of updates (accommodation preferences and passenger data updates) are applied using a PATCH verb on the related resources.
 While the resource in